trevor-vincent/disco4est/README.md

 - The **disco**ntinuous Galerkin method is used to discretize the non-linear or linear elliptic PDEs.

-- We use an in-house multigrid algorithm to precondition PETSc solvers.
+- We use an in-house hp-multigrid algorithm to precondition PETSc solvers.
+It uses surrogate levels to keep meshes 2:1 balanced.

 - The multigrid algorithm can handle different smoothers (Chebyshev, Additive Schwarz... ) and different bottom solvers (p-multigrid, Krylov, ...).

-- The multigrid algorithm uses surrogate intermediary meshes to keep the cells 2:1 balanced.
+- hp-adaptive mesh-refinement is used to efficiently converge on a solution.

 - Different topologies and parallel mesh refinement is handled using the multi-block tree code p4est.